DelphinusLab/prover-node-docker/README.md

 `bash scripts/stop.sh` can be run to stop the prover docker services which had been run.
 Better run `docker ps -a` to confirm all the related services are stopped.

 `bash scripts/upgrade.sh` is required to run every time you want to upgrade the prover node to new version.
-(It will clean local db so if you do not want to upgrade the prover node or clean current env and rebuild docker do not use it)

 To start the prover node, run:

 `bash scripts/start.sh`

+To do a full clean start with new db, you can run:

+`bash scripts/upgrade_full_clean.sh`

 <details>
   <summary>Quick Start Details</summary>